saasbook/hw-sinatra-saas-wordguesser/README.md

 * You deployed this simple app to Heroku.

-With this machinery in mind, download and unpack the homework skeleton into a new directory and let's work on Hangperson.
+With this machinery in mind, fork this repo into your github account, clone it into Cloud9, and let's work on Hangperson.
 ===========================================================================

+`git clone .....clone url from your github fork of this repo......`

 Developing Hangperson Using TDD and Autotest
 ============================================